-Take a tip from Santa Claus, and make a list and check it twice.
+Take a tip from Santa, and make a list and check it twice.
 Doing so should keep you more disciplined so you don't overspend.

-“It’s easy to get caught up in the Black Friday madness and end up getting suckered into buying things that are good ‘deals’ that you don’t really need or want,” said Amy Chang, lifestyle savings expert at Slickdeals.
+"It's easy to get caught up in the Black Friday madness and end up getting suckered into buying things that are good deals that you don't really need or want," says Amy Chang, lifestyle savings expert at Slickdeals.

-Don’t feel compelled to add everything on your kids’ wish list to your shopping list.
-Instead, talk with your children about budgets and trade-offs, said Marty Allenbaugh, a certified financial planner with T. Rowe Price.
+Don't feel compelled to add everything from your kids' wish list to your shopping list.
+Instead, talk with your children about budgets and trade-offs, said Marty Allenbaugh, senior relationship manager with T. Rowe Price.
 In fact, having a conversation about family finances can be the most valuable gift you give your kids, he said.

 Almost half of households nationwide are expected to buy gifts for their animal companions, according to a survey by accounting firm PwC.
 These households will spend an average of $62.

-Researching prices before you shop on Black Friday not only will help you create a budget, but also will ensure you’re getting items at the best price.
+Researching prices before you shop on Black Friday will help ensure you get items at the best prices.